District of Columbia Master Plumber/Gas Fitter Bond: A Comprehensive Guide

 How Much Does the District of Columbia Master Plumber/Gas Fitter Bond Cost?

-The $5,000 DC Master Plumber/Gas Fitter surety bond costs just $175 for the required two-year period.
+The $5,000 DC Master Plumber/Gas Fitter surety bond costs either $175 for the required two-year period or $9 per month.

 How Does the District of Columbia Define “Plumber”?